 BMW S55 600+WHP Summary

-BMW’s S55 engine has already proven itself as one of the best, if not the best, modern 6-cylinder turbo engines.
+BMW’s S55 engine has already proven itself as one of the best modern 6-cylinder turbo engines.
 A few simple bolt-ons and E85 can rocket the S55 into 600+whp territory.
 It is highly impressive the stock fueling, stock turbos, and almost all other stock components can handle this power.
 However, the S55 is not without flaws.
 Higher horsepower and boost may uncover charge pipe or crank hub issues.
 Additionally, colder spark plugs (and frequent replacements) may be required to keep the engine running well.

 Nonetheless, these are minor “issues” for 550-600+whp engines.
 We still struggle to wrap our heads around what the S55 is accomplishing.
 Rather than writing another 1000 words of high praises for the S55, we’ll leave it at this.
 It is one hell of an engine.
 Mod away and have fun.